outline

 body

 The content which is displayed in place of the referred element at its entry in the outline.
-For a heading, this would be its number followed by the heading's title, for example.
+For a heading, this is its body

 page

-The page number of the element this entry links to, formatted with the numbering set for the referenced page.
+The page number of this entry's element, formatted with the numbering set for the referenced page.